abhishek-ch/Kubectl-GPT/README.md

 ## 🔧 Usage

-Run `autogpt` Python module in your terminal
+Run `k8scli-GPT` Python module in your terminal

 ```
 python -m kgpt "list all pods"